One thing has become increasingly clear in the personal finance industry: Online banks are on the rise.

 Along with Visa, American Express, and Mastercard, Discover is one of the world’s largest credit card brands, with over 57 million cardholders in the U.S.

-While not as well known for their online banking products, Discover is one of the best overall.
+While not as well known for its online banking products, Discover is one of the best overall.

 Why we like it